apostrophecms/apostrophe-documentation/other/properties/sortify.md

 For instance, if your field's `name` is `lastName` and you set `sortify: true`, `lastNameSortified` will automatically be created and used when sorting on the `lastName` field.
 This provides case-insensitive sorting that also ignores punctuation differences.

 {% hint style='info' %}
-Note: If you add `sortify: true` to an existing field, existing objects will get the sortified version of the field the next time you run the `apostrophe-migrations:migrate` command line task.
+Note: If you add `sortify: true` to an existing field, existing objects will get the sortified version of the field on the next deployment via the `apostrophe-migrations:migrate` command line task, or at the next startup when in development on your computer.
 Migrations like this only need to be run once because on future updates or inserts of a document the sortified property is automatically set.
 {% endhint %}